What is phenylketonuria (PKU)?

 How is PKU treated?

-People who have PKU must eat a protein-free diet, because nearly all proteins contain phenylalanine.
+People who have PKU must eat a very low-protein diet, because nearly all proteins contain phenylalanine.
 Infants are given a special formula without phenylalanine.
 Older children and adults have to avoid protein-rich foods such as meat, eggs, cheese, and nuts.
 They must also avoid artificial sweeteners with aspertame, which contains phenylalanine.

 Interesting facts about PKU